 How does cove.tool optimize for Embodied Carbon?

-Cove.tool has added embodied carbon as an optional property input in the Change Options page and as a new column category in the Optimization Tool.
+Cove.tool has added embodied carbon as an optional property input in the change option tabs as a new column category in the Optimization Tool.
 In the former users can add embodied carbon values for each product, and in the latter can analyze the embodied carbon in CO2e (tonnes) for each available bundle option.
 Read more about optimization here.

 What do I need to optimize for Embodied Carbon?

 To add embodied carbon to your building performance analysis, you only need the kgCO2e value and multiplier unit of the building product which the user would like to evaluate.
 These inputs are not yet automated by cove.tool, but can be found through the product's manufacturer website, on a products EPD certificate, or through the EC3 portal.
 The last option is available through cove.tool as the Building Transparency button at the top on each Change Options Page.
 The next section will go into using the EC3 Database to locate your building products' embodied carbon value.